<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=221480668263760&amp;ev=PageView&amp;noscript=1">

 Sleeping between six to nine hours every night is a restful and restorative activity for people of all ages.
 Not only is this activity essential for growing children, but also for adults who have daily responsibilities to their family and work.
 However, modern life in a post-pandemic world, means that many of us do not get the high-quality sleep that we need.

-In 2020’s Great British Sleep Survey, researchers found that an average person (age 18 or older) gets about 6.66 hours of sleep every night.
+In 2022’s The YouGov Sleep Study, researchers found that an average person (age 18 or older) gets about 6.66 hours of sleep every night.
 While city-dwellers tend to get less sleep than those living in rural areas, the numbers are still close to the bare minimum hours of sleep the body needs.

 Your sleep can be affected by many things: the weather, your work schedule, your dinner or bedtime activities, your gender, your age and your overall health.
 Something as erratic as a sudden power outage can affect your sleep, or having to prepare for a long commute to work.